 For more information about the David C. McCollom Water Treatment Plant, view the video below.

-The Olivenhain Water Storage Project is an element of the San Diego County Water Authority’s Emergency Storage Project for San Diego County.
+The Olivenhain Water Storage Project is an element of San Diego County Water Authority’s Emergency Storage Project for San Diego County.
 It includes the Olivenhain Dam and Reservoir.
 Details on the project can be found on SDCWA’s website.